privacysandbox/protected-auction-key-value-service/docs/sharding.md

 Lastly, sharding maintains the privacy requirements, where possible.
 See the linked doc above for additional details.

-Sharding can be turned on for AWS, and we are working on the implementation for GCP.
+Sharding can be turned on for AWS and GCP.

 # Should I use sharding?